jhpyle/docassemble/_docs/functions.md

 which case it returns information about the user with that user ID or e-mail address.
 If no user is found, `None` is returned.

-Only users with `admin` or `advocate` [privileges] can see information about other users.

 This function will only work if the user running the interview that calls the function is logged in.
+If the user is not logged in, `None` will be returned.

+In order to see information about other users, the user must have [privileges] of `admin`, `advocate`, or a custom privilege with the `access_user_info` [permissions].

 For [API] versions of this function, see [`/api/user`] and [`/api/user/<user_id>`].
 (Searching by e-mail address is not